stephlsechrist/9.5_Exchange_CSC667/README.md

 # TO RUN

-mongoDB and redis must be running
+mongoDB, docker, and redis must be running

-The MongoDB database for this applications is name FinalProject95
+The MongoDB database for this applications is named FinalProject95

-* The following collections are needed in MongoDB:
-- items
-- transactions
-- users
-- current_items

 * To test the various features of the application you will need to create both a buyer and a seller account from the registration page.